 Nominated for the 2014 Governor General's Literary Award for Translation

 All sorts of things can happen, no matter what road you take, and I never forget that.
 Death in particular can never be forgotten.
 Since Rudi’s death, I have tried to anticipate and dodge obstacles like an Olympic skier.
 My agile imagination glides between the little red flags with ease.
-Philippe’s imagination is both inï¬?*nite and inflexible.
+Philippe’s imagination is both infnite and inflexible.
 It’s a dangerous combination.
 He stays planted on the ground while looking down over reality.
-Between us, we do a good job of ï¬?*lling the realm of the possible.
+Between us, we do a good job of imagining everything that could happen.

 I figured I shouldn’t tell him the news: your hairdresser hanged herself in her salon.

 Ana and her son, Philippe, are grieving the loss of Philippe’s father when Philippe’s hairstylist, Kimi, dies in an apparent suicide.
 Driven by a force she doesn’tunderstand, Ana starts digging into Kimi’s past in Guyana in 1978, which leads to nested tales of north and south, past and present, and to the Jonestown Massacre.
 A stunning translation of a masterpiece by one of Quebec’s most important novelists.

 "Guyana reads like a poetic mystery novel, from its claustrophobic beginning that then builds to a finale that is frankly so astonishing I don’t dare give anything away.�* — La Presse

 "This beautiful book is traversed by a kind of love that curves sentences in such a way that they go right to the heart and from there slowly make their way into our thoughts.
 Reading Elise Turcotte is not only a pleasure but a way to connect with one of the best writers of a new generation in Quebec." — Nicole Brossard (on The Sound of Living Things)